This document discusses and details solutions for the security requirements of the Apertis system.

 Secure software updates are a very important topic in the security of the platform.
 Checking integrity and authenticity of the software packages installed in the system is crucial; an altered package might compromise the security of the whole platform.

-Every Debian or Ubuntu package that is made available through an APT repository is hashed and the hash is stored on the file that lists what packages are available, called the “Packages” file.
+Every Debian package that is made available through an APT repository is hashed and the hash is stored on the file that lists what packages are available, called the “Packages” file.
 That file is then hashed and the hash is stored in the Release file, which is signed using a PGP private key.

 The public PGP key is shipped along with the product.
 When the package manager obtains updates or new packages it checks that the signature on the Release file is valid, and that all hashes match.
 The security of this approach relies on the fact that any tampering with the package or with the Packages file would make the hashes not match, and any changes done to the Release file would render the signature invalid.